Problem State Protocols

 feature flag is enabled- The problem goal already has a protocol associated (if it was already evaluated, it will keep being evaluated even if patient in not enabled pod or problem no longer supported)

-- Patient is in an enabled care pod (
+- Patient is in an enabled care pod for the problem: (

 )